Rega-Net:Retina Gabor Attention for Deep Convolutional Neural Networks: Related works

 \section{Related works}

 \textbf{Gabor Filtert}.
-The Gabor filter is similar to the human visual system in terms of frequency and directional characteristics.
-There is also a large body of research work on Gabor function in the field of computer vision.
-The calculation process of the Gabor function operation of the image is shown in Eq.(1) \cite{ref27,ref31,ref32}.
+The Gabor filter is similar to the human visual system in frequency and directional characteristics.
+There is also a large body of research work on Gabor function in the field of computer vision \cite{ref27,ref31,ref32}.
+The calculation process of the Gabor function operation of the image is shown in Eq.(1) .

-Where,$(x,y)$ is the spatial position of the pixel on the image.
+Where $(x,y)$ is the spatial position of the pixel on the image.
 Here, we only use the real part of the function as shown in Eq.
 (4). $\omega$ is the central angular frequency of a sinusoidal plane wave, $\theta$ is the anti-clockwise rotation of the Gabor function (the orientation of the Gabor filter), $\sigma$ is the sharpness of the Gabor function along with both $x$ and $y$ directions.
-In terms of the calculation, we treat it in the same way as \cite{ref28}.
+Regarding the calculation, we treat it similarly as \cite{ref28}.
 Normally, we take $\theta=\pi/\omega$.
 And $\phi$ follow the distribution $U(0,\pi)$.

 Where, $n=1,2,...,5$,$m=1,2,...8$.